Israel steps up air and ground attacks in Gaza and cuts off the territory's communications

 The overall number of deaths far exceeds the combined toll of all four previous Israel-Hamas wars, estimated at around 4,000.

-Defense Minister Yoav Gallant told foreign reporters that Israel expects a long and difficult ground offensive into Gaza soon.
-It “will take a long time” to dismantle Hamas’ vast network of tunnels, he said, adding that he expected a lengthy phase of lower-intensity fighting as Israel destroys “pockets of resistance.”
+Defense Minister Yoav Gallant said Israel expects a long and difficult ground offensive into Gaza soon.
+It “will take a long time” to dismantle Hamas’ vast network of tunnels, he said, adding that he expects a lengthy phase of lower-intensity fighting as Israel destroys “pockets of resistance.”

 His comments pointed to a potentially grueling and open-ended new phase of the war after three weeks of relentless bombardment.
 Israel has said it aims to crush Hamas’ rule in Gaza and its ability to threaten Israel.
 But how Hamas’ defeat will be measured and an invasion’s endgame remain unclear.
 Israel says it does not intend to rule the tiny territory but not who it expects to govern — even as Gallant suggested a long-term insurgency could ensue.